Posted Thursday January 19, 2023

 If you need to set up ZAP to handle authentication then you really need to find a suitable verification URL in your app.

 The verification URL will be one that you can request from the Manual Request Editor dialog and which will send a response that allows you to work out whether you are logged in or not.
+What that looks like will entirely depend on your app, but could be something like:

 If you can generate an authentication token (e.g. to use in a header or cookie) and you know that your app will not invalidate it while you are using ZAP then one option is to handle authentication yourself.

 In this case you take on the responsibility for handling the authentication and session handling.
+This means that you do not have to configure ZAP as much but it also means that ZAP will not be able to help you as much.